About

 During the COVID-19 pandemic, Claire missed that movement and creativity found in West Coast Swing.
 Thus began her journey to create a new community near home; Eindhoven!
 Having been an assistant dance teacher in California, Claire began teaching again in 2023 at WCSE!

-Her dance experience is rapidly growing as she travels to conventions and dance events across Europe and partipates in Workshops and Private Lessons from Champion dancers.
-Claire looks forward to where her dance journey will take her: next up, being Westies on the Promenade in France and more!
+Her dance experience is rapidly growing as she travels to conventions and dance events across Europe and partipates in Workshops and Private Lessons from multiple Champion dancers.
+Claire looks forward to where her dance journey will take her!

 WCSE’s Level Breakdown